reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 I use `shift` a lot (I write more then I program), so that's why it's the default right thumb key.

-Complete overview of the four thumb keys:
+Complete overview of the four thumb keys, from left tom right:

+- *Command* on hold, one shot Command on tap
 - *Spacebar* on tap, hyperkey on hold (actually a meh-key) used for window management with [Amethyst](https://ianyh.com/amethyst/)
 - *Shift* on hold, one shot Shift on tap
-- *Command* on hold, one shot Command on tap
 - *Leader key* (F19) to activate apps and run commands with [Hammerspoon](http://www.hammerspoon.org/)

 ### Symbols layer